k0smik0/diane/Readme.md

 Diane is an android framework for location-aware searching.

-For example, a google places query is location-aware searching, because you need your geolocation.
+For example, a google places query is location-aware searching, because it needs your geolocation.

 So, Diane provides a set of interfaces which could help your implementation model.